pratt-savi-810/pratt-savi-810-2018-10/projects/Automated Batch Export/README.md

 **How to Use**

-1. FIll in all the desired bookmarks, layers, and outputs
+1. FIll in all the desired bookmarks, layers, and export
-2. Click Enter
+2. Run
 3. Voila

 Python Dependencies:
 - arcpy

 Current Limitations:
-I am having difficulty clearning the layers I enabled previously for the next export.
+I am having difficulty clearing the layers I enabled previously for the next export.
 I tried using the <i>else</i> function, but I kept recieving errors.
 I tried all the indentations I thought possible, and ordered them in different ways to no avail.

 My workaround is to use the <i>del mxd</i> function and just re-input the mxd after each export.
 I imagine this will slow things down, but it works.